-We are offering 7,500,000 shares of our common stock.
+We are offering shares of our common stock.

 Prior to this offering, there was no public market for our common stock.
-The initial public offering price per share is \$16.00.
-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "ARVN."
+It is currently estimated that the initial public offering price per share will be between \$ and \$ .
+We have applied to have our common stock listed on the Nasdaq Global Market under the symbol "ARVN."